 The Way Of Meditation As A Way Of Life

 The way of doing anything is a word used to describe your style or approach to life.
-There are many ways of doing things and everybody has there own unique way.
+There are many ways of doing things and everybody has their own unique way.
 A master once said there are as many spiritual paths as there are people on the planet.
 Even though many before us may have travelled the same road it is still up to us to walk the path.
 The Way of Meditation is a compass to help guide you along your own individual path.

 The Way of Meditation is so much more than just sitting cross legged on the floor, it permeates your whole life, gives you direction and informs your decision making.
 It is not a religion or belief system, it is a direct experience.
 I genuinely hope people can use meditation as a tool for freedom, happiness, healing, understanding and genuine enquiry rather than an oppressive dogma, dry ritual or set of rules.
-Meditation is done sitting still and this is a vital component to remembering our core, but the real challenge is integrating meditation into every moment of our lives; it is then that it becomes a way of being.
+Meditation is done sitting still and this is a vital component to remembering our core and finding stillness, but the real challenge is integrating meditation into every moment of our lives; it is then that it becomes a way of being.
 Also it’s good to remember what Zen Master Shunryu Suzuki says:

 “Don’t fall into the trap of getting ready to drop everything and spend the rest of your life meditating on a mountain.
 A much better – and more challenging – path is to remain rooted in a normal life, faithfully practicing a daily hour of meditation.”